iterorganization/L2G/doc/source/dev_tooltips.rst

     + Utility functions, helpers for setting up cases, handling lower levels of i/o and the handling of files which describe cases.
+ - settings

+    + Contains the switches, options and parameters used when running a FLT case.

 ***********
 Adding code